-Attention to Serbia's development during and after the fall of socialism reveals how the postauthoritarian Serbian context and norms shape efforts to promote local and women's organisations.
+Attention to Serbia's development during and after the fall of socialism reveals how the post-authoritarian Serbian context and norms shape efforts to promote local and women's organisations.
 After Tito's break with Stalin, Yugoslavia was considered the most open socialist regime.
-Socialist Yugoslavia created opportunities for participation in voluntary civic associations (udruzenje gradjana) that focused on sports or culture and were only loosely tied with the Communist Party.
-But the oneparty state constrained other opportunities for voluntary participation until the 1980s (Križan 1989; Pusić 1992).
+Socialist Yugoslavia created opportunities for participation in voluntary civic associations (udruženje građana) that focused on sports or culture and were only loosely tied with the Communist Party.
+But the one-party state constrained other opportunities for voluntary participation until the 1980s (Križan 1989; Pusić 1992).
 With government support, women in socialist Yugoslavia made large gains, including civil and political rights and access to education, jobs, social welfare, and political posts.
 In the 1970s, young women advocated narrowing the discrepancy between the socialist rhetoric of equality and women's actual positions in the economy and politics and exchanged ideas with Western feminists (Nikolić-Ristanović 2002).
-Even though young women in Serbia sought to participate equally in all spheres of society in a way close to ideals described in feminist theories, most disliked the label feminist.1
+Even though young women in Serbia sought to participate equally in all spheres of society in a way close to ideals described in feminist theories, most disliked being labelled as feminist.1

 The economic transition, Serbia's repressive regime, and war in the 1990s produced setbacks for civil society groups and women.
-The transition away from socialism (Einhorn and Sever 2003; Bunce 2015) and war (Ramet 2002) created opportunities for politicians to gain power by using nationalism, which discouraged criticism of the government and emphasized traditional roles of women.
-Western governments and NGOs provided assistance to civil society in post-socialist Serbia to oppose Serbia's political regime in the 1990s and encourage democratization (Carothers 1999).
-Women's groups like Women in Black weathered nationalists' criticisms of their actions to be one of the few civil society groups in the 1990s to protest against the war and violence against women (Einhorn and Sever 2003, Irvine 2013).
+The transition away from socialism (Einhorn and Sever 2003; Bunce 2015) and war (Ramet 2002) created opportunities for politicians to gain power by using nationalism, which discouraged criticism of the government and emphasised traditional roles of women.
+Western governments and NGOs provided assistance to civil society in post-socialist Serbia to oppose Serbia's political regime in the 1990s and encourage democratisation (Carothers 1999).
+Women's groups like Women in Black weathered nationalists' criticisms of their actions to be one of the few civil society groups in the 1990s to protest against the war and violence against women (Einhorn and Sever 2003; Irvine 2013).

-Western-promoted sanctions and NATO bombing of Serbia in 1999, as well as American and European support for Kosovo's independence, soured Serb views of these Western organisations and governments.
-After the end of the war in Bosnia and Herzegovina in late 1995, the death of Tudjman in 1999, and Milosevic's fall in 2000, Western donors stepped up assistance for NGOs considered to support democratization, encouraging what Stubbs (2012) describes as a wave of "NGOization" (Alvarez 1999), or the professionalization of civil society groups.
-Several recipients included the Humanitarian Law Centre in Belgrade and the Helsinki Committee for Human Rights in Serbia that have worked on transitional justice issues, including evidence against Serbs indicted by the International Criminal Tribunal for Yugoslavia.
+Western-promoted sanctions and the North Atlantic Treaty Organisation (NATO) bombing of Serbia in 1999, as well as American and European support for Kosovo's independence, soured Serbian views of these Western organisations and governments.
+After the end of the war in Bosnia and Herzegovina in late 1995, the death of Tuđman in 1999, and the fall of Milošević in 2000, Western donors stepped up assistance for NGOs considered to support democratisation, encouraging what Stubbs (2012) describes as a wave of "NGOization" (Alvarez 1999), or the professionalisation of civil society groups.
+Amongst such NGOs were the Humanitarian Law Centre in Belgrade and the Helsinki Committee for Human Rights in Serbia that have worked on transitional justice issues, including evidence against Serbs indicted by the International Criminal Tribunal for Yugoslavia.
 Activism on this issue, which many Serbs perceive to ignore Serb grievances, along with largely negative media portrayals of it, has encouraged Serbs to question the motives of NGO leaders (Obradović-Wochnik 2013; Mikuš 2015).